-A heavenly combo of spinach, artichokes, garlic, lemon, and pumpkin seeds.
-This dairy free, nut free, beautifully green, Spinach Artichoke pesto is a condiment you will reach for again and again.
+A flavorful combo of spinach, artichokes, garlic, lemon, and pumpkin seeds.
+This dairy-free, nut-free, beautifully green, Spinach Artichoke Pesto is a condiment you will reach for again and again.

 The weather has been absolutely gorgeous here this last week.
 Temperatures were well above normal, the sun has been shining, and I’ve got spring fever in a bad way.
 It’s making me crave all things bright and fresh and green!